rgaidot/faux/README.md

 From the basics above, you can see how Faux provides a simple DSL for building a backbone controller with methods that render views in the form of Haml templates.
 If you stop right there, you have the simplest possible [(~M)VC][mvp] architecture.
 But it won't be long before you want to add a little interaction in the client.

 The best way to do this in Faux is to start using some Backbone views.
 In Faux, you can associate a view with a faux page.
-Here's one way to do it:
+Here's the explicit way to do it:

     VestamentsView = Backbone.View.extend({ });